Kiragroh/ESAPI_DataMiner_PortalDosimetry/README.md

 - VMS.CA.Scripting.dll
 - VMS.DV.PD.Scripting.dll

 2.)
-Change Network-Path.
+Change Network-Path in Line 310 and 312.
 Otherwise your file will be created in Temp-Path